tedneward/Azgaarnoth/Creatures/Demons.md

 >- **Languages** Abyssal
 >- **Challenge** 4
 >___
->***Innate Spellcasting.*** The babau's innate spellcasting ability is Wisdom (spell save DC 11).
-The babau can innately cast the following spells, requiring no material components:
+>#### Actions
+>***Multiattack.***.
+The babau makes two Claw attacks.
+It can replace one attack with a use of Spellcasting or Weakening Gaze.
 >
->At will: darkness, dispel magic, fear, heat metal, levitate
+>***Claw.***.
+Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
+Hit: 6 (1d4 + 4) slashing damage plus 2 (1d4) acid damage.
 >
->#### Actions
->***Multiattack.*** The babau makes two melee attacks.
-It can also use Weakening Gaze before or after making these attacks.
+>***Spellcasting.***.
+The babau casts one of the following spells, requiring no material components and using Wisdom as the spellcasting ability (spell save DC 11):
 >
->***Claw.*** Melee Weapon Attack: +6 to hit, reach 5 ft., one target.
-Hit: 8 (1d8 + 4) slashing damage.
+>At will: darkness, dispel magic, fear, heat metal, levitate
 >
->***Spear.*** Melee or Ranged Weapon Attack: +6 to hit, reach 5 ft. or range 20/60 ft., one target.
-Hit: 7 (1d6 + 4) piercing damage, or 8 (1d8 + 4) piercing damage when used with two hands to make a melee attack.
->
->***Weakening Gaze.*** The babau targets one creature that it can see within 20 feet of it.
+>***Weakening Gaze.***.
+The babau targets one creature that it can see within 20 feet of it.
 The target must make a DC 13 Constitution saving throw.
 On a failed save, the target deals only half damage with weapon attacks that use Strength for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 >

 ---